 We’re delighted to welcome a new member of the Titus Learning team – Jessica Booth, who joins us as Executive Assistant.
-Here, she gives us an insight into her experience in the educational technology sector so far, and how she sees the sector developing in future.
+Here, she gives us an insight into her work in the educational sector so far, and how she sees the sector developing in future.

-How long had you been working in the education technology sector before joining Titus?
+How long had you been working in the education sector before joining Titus?

 I had been working in the education sector for 5 years, starting out as a teaching assistant in primary schools, then gaining a teaching qualification and specialising in Early Years education in pre-schools and more recently in a nursery.

 Which areas of educational technology interest you the most?

 It is really exciting that technology is shaping the future of education.
 Having seen this change and develop more over the last five years, there is a big shift to moving things to online platforms.

 When paired with interpersonal relationships, good educators, and bespoke programs, technology in education can be an incredible asset.